Above all, engine sealing is critical, to keep things sealed and separated within an engine.

-With engines now lasting as long as 150,000-plus miles there’s little doubt that gasket technology advances; have played a significant part in the longevity and durability of today’s engines.
+With engines now lasting as long as 150,000-plus miles, there’s little doubt that gasket technology has advanced.
+And, have also played, a significant part in the longevity and durability of today’s engines.

 Todays List Of Engine Sealing Materials Include: